How to Sell Your House With a Realtor [10 Key Steps]

 • Stellar reputation: How a real estate agent handled previous selling clients’ transactions speaks volumes about how they’ll handle yours.

-• Option to cancel your agreement: An agent who’s willing to let you cancel the agent agreement at any time (not standard) is more likely to stay motivated because their commission isn’t guaranteed.
+• Option to cancel your agreement: A listing agent who’s willing to let you cancel the agent selling agreement at any time (not standard) is more likely to stay motivated because their commission isn’t guaranteed.

-Many homeowners assume that they should connect with a prospective agent shortly before they’re ready to put their house on the market.
+Some sellers wait until shortly before they’re ready to put their home on the market.

 But maybe it’s not.